mohmah9/Android_mobile_connectivity/README.md

 In map activity the data is being queried from database and being shown on map according to the fields.

+Aside from connection strength and quality, ping and jitter to 8.8.8.8 server is computed(jitter computation is manual).
+Also ping is calculated to filimo cdn as content provider.
+Also download and upload bandwith come from android connectivity manager.

 ## Running example

 ![first screenshot](screen1.jpg)